 So, according to the HRC, children who have not yet received the “personal regenerating work of the Holy Spirit” are not yet receiving the “internal (saving)” benefits of the “covenant of grace”.
-On that basis one cannot say with confidence that the children of believers who die young are in heaven, just as the proponents of the theory of presumptive regeneration could be sure.
+On that basis one cannot say with confidence that the children of believers who die young are in heaven, just as the proponents of the theory of presumptive regeneration could not be sure.
 The HRC seeks to support its position (on the website) with a reference to Romans 2:28-29 and John 3:3, but these texts apply to adults.

 Thus the HRC do baptise their infants into the covenant but split the covenant relationship with God into an outward and inward relationship.
 Outwardly the children have a covenant relationship with God but inwardly they don’t until they are regenerated by the Holy Spirit.
 Meanwhile they remain outside the salvation signified by the covenant of grace.